ryanoasis/nerd-fonts/contributing.md

 * Check the license even allows the font to be modified and shared
 ### 2. Add original (unpatched) version
 * Add the unpatched version of the font and any license files to the `src/unpatched-fonts/` directory inside a new directory
-  * e.g. Adding *XYZ Font*, create directory `src/unpatched-fonts/xyz/{PUT FONT FILES HERE}`
+  * e.g. Adding *XYZ Font*, create directory `src/unpatched-fonts/XYZ/{PUT FONT FILES HERE}`
   * Do not make subfolders for each font style
-  * Add a `README.md` file to `src/unpatched-fonts/xyz` that follows the style of the existing fonts.
+  * Add a `README.md` file to `src/unpatched-fonts/XYZ` that follows the style of the existing fonts
-  * If the font has Oblique instead of Italic, set that (and other specials) in the `config.cfg` file
+  * If the font has only Oblique instead of Italic, set that (and other specials) in the `config.cfg` file
   * Update information in the `/readme.md` file(s)
   * Insert font into `bin/scripts/lib/fonts.json`; use `repoRelease=false`
-  * Add all the modifications into a git commit.
+  * Add all the modifications into a git commit
 ### 3. Execute basic testing
 * Do a basic test with the new font to ensure it patches correctly and generates a new font file, e.g.
   * `fontforge --script ./font-patcher src/unpatched-fonts/XYZ/XYZ.ttf --complete --debug 2`